makandra/capybara-lockstep/README.md

 ### Releasing a new version

-- Update the version number in `version.rb`
+- Update the version number in `version.rb`.
+Use Semantic Versioning.
+- Run `bundle install` so our `Gemfile.lock` (for development) gets the new version.
+- Update `CHANGELOG.md`.
+- Commit and push your changes.
 - Run `bundle exec rake release`, which will create a git tag for the version, push git commits and the created tag, and push the `.gem` file to [rubygems.org](https://rubygems.org).
 - If RubyGems publishing seems to freeze, try entering your OTP code.

 ## License